2020 Alumni Award Recipients

 The Lucia Russell Briggs Distinguished Achievement Award

-Presented to an alumnus or alumna of Lawrence University or Milwaukee-Downer College of more than 20 years for outstanding contributions to and achievements in a career field.
-This award honors Lucia Russell Briggs, second president of Milwaukee-Downer College and one of the most beloved and influential figures in that college’s history.
+Presented to an alumnus or alumna of Lawrence University or Milwaukee-Downer College after his or her 20th cluster reunion, for outstanding contributions and achievements in a career field.
+The award is named after Lucia R. Briggs, president of Milwaukee-Downer College and one of the most beloved and influential figures in the college’s history.

 The Nathan M. Pusey Young Alumni Distinguished Achievement Award